 Nipple Reduction Surgery

 Nipple Reduction Surgery involves removing a doughnut of nipple tissue from around the nipple base.
-This can be done under a local anaesthetic.
+This can be done under a local or general anaesthetic.

-Oversized, stretched or unevenly shaped areola can also be remedied under local anaesthetic by removing a doughnut shaped piece of skin around the areola or nipple.
+Oversized, stretched or unevenly shaped areola’s can also be remedied under local anaesthetic by removing a doughnut shaped piece of skin around the areola or nipple.

 Overly large and puffy nipples can be part of natural breast development or can follow breast feeding.
-They often present as cracked, bleeding or uncomfortable.
+They often present as cracked, bleeding or uncomfortable nipples.
 This can be remedied by surgically removing the excess nipple projection and reducing the width of the nipple.
-This surgery can also be done under local anaesthetic and is unlike to affect future breast feeding.
+This surgery can also be done under local anaesthetic and is unlikely to affect future breast feeding.

 It may surprise you to know that inverted nipples are not uncommon.
 In most cases the inversion is not fixed and can be manually everted.
 However, a less common version of the condition means that the nipple is fixed in the inverted place and cannot be manually manipulated.
 This is caused by milk ducts being too short and tight, tethering the nipple in place.